Best Sleeping Pads for Camping: The Ones We Trust from Real Camping Trips

 Good to know: This sleeping pad is unisex

-This sleeping mat offering is one of the most comfortable options in our line up if you have back or joint problems and even if you don’t you can be assured a sound night’s sleep.
+This sleeping mat is one of the most comfortable options in our guide if you have back or joint problems and even if you don’t you can be assured a sound night’s sleep.
 Added to this is the brand’s claim of a 6x noise reduction over other models.
-We weren’t sure if this was just marketing spiel, but our in camp tests revealed this to be well and truly the truth.
-We found this camping mat made considerably less noise than other people’s pads in camp.
+I wasn’t sure if this was just marketing spiel, but my camp tests revealed this to be well and truly the truth.
+I found this camping mat made considerably less noise than other people’s pads in camp.

-A feature that we loved with the Therm-a-Rest NeoAir Xlite NXT was the wing lock valve that allows for really easy adjustments to the firmness of the pad once it’s blown up.
+A feature that I loved with the Therm-a-Rest NeoAir Xlite NXT was the wing lock valve that allows for really easy adjustments to the firmness of the pad once it’s blown up.
 This allows you to get comfort that feels just right for you.
-The packed size also helps keep your pack in line too – coming in at 10.4 x 22.86cm/4.1 x 9 inches for the regular, which we tested.
+The packed size also helps keep your pack in line too: coming in at 10.4 x 22.86cm/4.1 x 9 inches for the regular, which I tested.

-The only gripe we have with this pad is its price – this is a serious, high end piece of kit and there is no doubting that this is one of the best camping mat options out there which will last you a really, really long time.
-However, the price will put off some hikers.
-But if you’re in a position to invest in your kit, then we can’t recommend this pad highly enough.
-Read our full review of the Therm-a-Rest NeoAir Xlite NXT sleeping pad.
+The only gripe I have with this pad is its price.
+This is a serious, high end piece of kit, and there’s no doubting that this is one of the best camping mat options out there.
+It will last you a really long time, however the price will just not be attainable for some hikers.
+However, if you’re in a position to invest in your kit, then I can’t recommend this pad highly enough.
+Read my full review of the Therm-a-Rest NeoAir Xlite NXT sleeping pad.

 Therm-a-Rest NeoAir XTherm